TotalTechGeek/BasylBinder/README.md

 # BasylBinder

-A small, fast and efficient MVC Framework, built for speeding up development, in just about 4.2KB (minified + gzipped).
+A small, fast and efficient MVC Framework, built for speeding up development, in just under 4KB (minified + gzipped).

 It supports lightweight components, live and dynamic variable bindings, persisted variables, and other features you need to build single (and multi) page applications.